 An essential service for Northamptonshire’s children and young adults

-the lowdown is the ONLY counselling service in Northamptonshire offering a free and confidential drop in service six days a week to children and young adults in distress or experiencing crisis.
+the lowdown is a counselling, sexual health and LGBTQ support service in Northamptonshire offering a free and confidential service six days a week to children and young adults in distress or experiencing crisis.

 The issues we deal with are broad.
 We provide information, advice and counselling which we tailor to your individual needs.
 We always respect your privacy, and understand it can be very difficult to ask for help and talk about the things that are troubling you.

-the lowdown provides six core services focused on the different needs of the children and young adults we work with:
+the lowdown provides five core services focused on the different needs of the children and young adults we work with: